Woman slashes Bronx bus rider who tried to pet her dog, police say

 When the other lady went to pet the dog, police say the dog owner apparently got mad and slashed the woman in the face.

-The victim was taken to Lincoln Hospital with four slash wounds but is expected to be OK.
+The victim was taken to Lincoln Hospital across the street with four slash wounds but is expected to be OK.

 ----------